 - Interface Mapping Toolkit

-- The Interface Mapping Toolkit is available in
+- The Interface Mapping Toolkit is not available in

 Visual COBOL for Eclipse; however it does not support CICS or IMS service interfaces.